Explore Utah with Wildland Trekking

 There is an extensive number of lodging options in and around Moab, UT.
 Just keep in mind that Moab is an extremely popular destination for both in-state and out-of-state visitors.
 Therefore, booking lodging should be a priority once we have confirmed our trip dates with you.
 If you wait until the last minute, you likely won’t be able to find anything, or prices will be extremely high.

 There are plenty of lodging options in St. George as well.
-If you do stay in town, we recommend the Best Western Coral Hills (20% discount) or the Seven Wives Inn (10% discount).
+If you do stay in town, we recommend the Best Western Coral Hills (20% discount).
 Let the hotel staff know that you will be traveling with a Wildland Trekking tour, and they will apply the discount during payment.

 No matter where you stay, be sure to ask if you can leave any luggage there while you’re away on the trek with us.
 This way, you can bring more comfortable clothes to wear before and after the trekking dates.
 If you chose an inn-based tour, this will not be an issue.

 Most trip cancelations or mishaps happen before you even hit the trail.
 That’s why trip insurance can help you to have a bit of a safety net when it comes to your finances and planning surrounding life’s many unexpected delays.

 If you are unable to come on the trip or miss part of the trip for any reason, our trip insurance will not only cover the cost of the tour but the cost of transportation and lodging as well.

 All Wildland Trekking tours in Utah will see limited rainfall unless you’re traveling during monsoon season (July-September).
 Utah is considered a desert climate, but that does not mean it doesn’t get cold either.